 the medical procedure may be recommended for fertility reasons (to enable the man to father a child).

 The testicular tissue is found in the two testes, where the sperm is made.
-The testes are found inside
+The testes are found inside the scrotum, the small sac behind and under the penis.

 The goals of the microTESE procedure are to: